jonathanKingston/ember-cli-sri/README.md

 [![dependency status](https://david-dm.org/jonathanKingston/ember-cli-sri.svg)](https://david-dm.org/jonathanKingston/ember-cli-sri)

 ## What is it
-This plugin is used to generate [SRI integrity](http://www.w3.org/TR/SRI/) for ember applications.
+This plugin is used to generate [Subresource Integrity (SRI)](http://www.w3.org/TR/SRI/) hashes for ember applications.
 Subresource integrity is a security concept used to check JavaScript and stylesheets are loaded with the correct content when using a CDN.

 ## Why
-The reason to add this to your application is to protect against poisoned CDNs breaking JavaScript or CSS.
+The reason to add this to your application is to protect against poisoned CDNs breaking JavaScript or CSS subresources.

 - [JavaScript DDoS prevention](https://blog.cloudflare.com/an-introduction-to-javascript-based-ddos/)
   - The latest [GitHub DDoS attack](http://googleonlinesecurity.blogspot.co.uk/2015/04/a-javascript-based-ddos-attack-as-seen.html)